LongBu/AWS-SAP-C02-Study-Guide/README.md

 Identity federation: a system of trust between two parties for the purpose of authenticating users and conveying information needed to authorize their access to resources.

+User groups can only contain users

 ### IAM Credentials Report: IAM security tool that lists all your AWS accounts, IAM users and the status of their various credentials; good for auditing permissions at the **account level**

 ### IAM Access Advisor: shows the service permissions granted to a user and when those services were last used; can use this information to revise policies at the **user level**

+### AWS Policy Simulator: used to test and troubleshoot IAM policies that are attached to users, user groups, or resources.

 ###  Identity and Access Management Access Analyzer: